 The value of x is: 5

 The 5 in five is the function’s return value, which is why the return type is i32.
 Let’s examine this in more detail.
-There are two important bits.
-First, the line let x = five(); shows usyou using the return value of a function to initialize a binding.
-Because the function five returns a 5, that line is the same as saying:
+There are two important bits: first, the line let x = five(); shows that we’re using the return value of a function to initialize a variable.
+Because the function five returns a 5, that line is the same as the following:

 let x = 5;

-The second interesting bit is the five function itself.
-It requires no arguments and defines the type of the return value, but the body of the function is a lonely 5 with no semicolon because it is an expression whose value we want to return.
+Second, the five function requires no arguments and defines the type of the return value, but the body of the function is a lonely 5 with no semicolon because it’s an expression whose value we want to return.
 Let’s look at another example:

 Filename: src/main.rs